-Each of the risks described above, if not effectively managed, has the potential to hinder GSA’s ability to meet its objectives.
-Proactive leadership and an increased willingness to work across business units to manage risk promotes transparency and helps develop a proactive risk and opportunity culture.
-By identifying an accountable executive for each risk with the responsibility for tracking implementation of mitigation plans and strategies, GSA promotes accountability.
-Ensuring that critical risks are monitored by leveraging qualitative and quantitative information allows GSA to effectively align investments to mitigate key risks and strengthen operations, ultimately maximizing value to customer agencies and taxpayers.
+Each of the risks described above, if not effectively managed, has the potential to disrupt our ability to meet our organizational objectives and execute our mission.
+Engaged leadership and an increased willingness to work across business units to manage risk promotes transparency and cultivates a proactive response to emerging threats.
+By monitoring critical risks, we can effectively allocate resources to mitigate those risks and strengthen operations, ultimately maximizing value to customer agencies and taxpayers.